matthijsgroen/fp-experiments/posts/2-first-parser.md

 ## What is a statement, what is an expression

-You can see a statement as a line of code, in javascript terminated by a semi-colon (`;`).
+You can see a statement as a line of code, in JavaScript terminated by a semi-colon (`;`).

 ```javascript